Lapland-Robotics/AI.R-Multimodal_Thermal_Dataset/README.md

 # AI.R-Multimodal_Thermal_Dataset
 Multimodal arctic winter dataset with 696 snapshots of thermal images, stereo RGB images and lidar point cloud.
+The additional data from the Sod5G autonomous driving test track offers another 213 pictures, although of a different scenery with the point cloud stemming from a different lidar than in the original dataset.

 ![Arctic ai Robotics (2)](https://github.com/user-attachments/assets/f127dfc7-4975-4b46-91b3-2373ccc549fb)